k7f/ascesis/spec/parser-implementation.md

 For example, `a -> b -> a` generates ports `[a >]`, `[a <]`, `[b >]`,
 `[b <]`, cause-only link `(a ?> b)`, and effect-only link `(b >? a)`.
-This structural rule doesn't unfold to a proper c-e structure, because both polynomials of node `a` are _&theta;_.
+This rule doesn't unfold to a proper c-e structure, because both polynomials of node `a` are _&theta;_.

 However, since `a b -> a, b -> a b` generates the same ports as above and four fat links, `(a > a)`, `(b > b)`, `(a > b)`, `(b > a)`, it